Skip to main content

 The platform-registry.invicti.com registry follows the OCI standard and does not include a traditional Helm chart index.
 Charts must be pulled directly using OCI URLs.

 Don't run any commands at this stage.
-This section focuses only on preparing your values.yaml file.
+This section focuses only on reviewing the configuration options and preparing your values.yaml file.
 Read through all configuration options in this section before creating your file.

 After reviewing all sections, create your own values.yaml file and replace the placeholder values with your actual configuration.
-These configuration examples are provided at the end of this section:
+These configuration examples are provided in the next step:

 The values.yaml file contains all the settings needed to deploy Invicti Platform.
 You'll create this file from scratch using the guidance in this section.